B. Traven: Works

-Other works

-Apart from his twelve novels, B. Traven also authored many short stories, some of which remain unpublished.
+Apart from his twelve novels, B. Traven authored many short stories, some of which remain unpublished.
 Besides the already mentioned Macario, the writer adapted the Mexican legend about The Creation of the Sun and the Moon (Sonnen-Schöpfung, with a Czech translation published in 1934 and the German original in 1936).
 The first collection of Traven's short stories, entitled Der Busch, appeared in 1928; its second, enlarged edition was published in 1930.
 From the 1940s onwards many of his short stories also appeared in magazines and anthologies in different languages.

-A solitary position in Traven's oeuvre is held by Land des Frühlings (Land of Springtime, 1928), a travel book about the Mexican state of Chiapas that doubles as a soapbox for the presentation of the leftist and anarchist views of its author.
-The book, published by Büchergilde Gutenberg like his other works, contained 64 pages of photographs taken by B. Traven himself.
-It has not been translated into English.
+Having been trained in photography by Edward Weston and Tina Modotti, in 1926 Traven was hired as the photographer for an expedition to Chiapas led by Enrique Palacios of the UNAM (Mexican National University) with the purpose of exterminating the locust which plagued the crops of the communities living in the state.
+After the expedition ended in August, 1926, Traven chose to stay in the state and returned to the state several times in successive years, to study and write about its people.
+The result was an anthropological book about Chiapas, Land of Springtime (Land des Frühlings) published in 1928 by Büchergilder with 64 photos and captions produced by the author.
+The book consolidated his pivot from Europe related problems of governance, identity, bureaucracy and capitalism, to the condemnation of the oppression of Mexico's indigenous people.
+The six jungle novels were the result of his decision to communicate his beliefs and ideals through fiction, just as he had used the Death Ship to express his views on injustice, inequality, capitalism and oppression in the developed world.